resero-labs/docker-utils/README.md

 ### Dock cli

-A "dock" is a remote system that has a docker daemon running and configured in a secure fashion (generally an EC2 instance).
+A "dock" is a remote system that you can connect to through `ssh`.
 You can "dock" your terminal to a remote instance and any docker commands, including image and notebook cli above will be run against the remote docker server.
 Once a "dock" is created, you can dock your terminal by issuing the command `source dock <server IP or moniker>`

-`create-dock` will start an ec2 instance that can be used for remote docking.
-This instance is configured to provide secure interaction with the docker server, as well as to support GPU utliziation (`-g` option with `run-image`)
+`register-dock` is used to add a remote system to the dock list with all its configuration (username, ip and a moniker)

-`destroy-dock` will terminate a remote dock instance and delete any local configuration files
+`unregister-dock` is used to remove the reference to the remote system

 `stop-dock` will change the instances state of a remote dock to `stopped`